 Dental hygienists also have administrative duties.
 They record patient information and prepare it for the dentist's examination.
 They may set appointments and check patients into and out of the office.

 - Dental hygienists must be licensed in the state in which they work.
-Licensure requirements vary from state to state, but most require a two-year degree, a written examination, and a clinical examination.
+Licensure requirements vary from state to state, but most require a two-year degree, a written examination and a clinical examination.
 Continuing education is also a common requirement.

 Generally speaking, dental assisting is a solid, steady job with bright prospects, and also a good way to get your foot in the door of the workforce if you would like to work towards a dental hygiene career later on.

 Experienced dental hygienists often teach dental hygiene courses at colleges and universities.
 They use their education and experience in the dental hygiene field to teach future hygienists on the techniques and tools of the dental hygiene profession.

-- Dental hygienists who work in sales may not be required to maintain their license, but they must remain current on trends, new products, and new technologies in their field.
+- Dental hygienists who work in sales may not be required to maintain their license, but they should remain current on trends, new products and new technologies in their field.

-Other Associations and Certification Bodies
+Associations and Organizations